mrdcrowley/david-crowley-com-old/README.md

-# david-crowley.com (in progress)
+# david-crowley.com (new, in progress)

-Add API keys to secret.js

-> node server.js
+node app.js